2021 Policy Agenda

 - Therapeutic, out-of-home placement, and intensive treatment options for children with I/DD and dual diagnosis/secondary diagnosis of serious health, mental health, and behavioral conditions;

-- Increased funding for respite and other services needed to maintain family stability;
+- Maintaining funding for respite and other services needed to sustain family stability, including retainer payments for these programs that provide such services;

 Colorado students with disabilities have a legal right to free, appropriate and inclusive educational opportunities in all settings within the least restrictive environment.
 Colorado must provide for: